sebastiansulinski/laravel-routes/README.md

 ### Model binding tip

 You are more likely to use `slug` with the front end of your application - so just to boost the performance a bit, let's cache the model for the `slug` binding.
 To do this - create a new, `BaseBinder` class under `App\Http\Routes\ModelBindings` and to make it easier - let's use `nespot/carbon` package.
-First add carbon dependency with composer.
+First add `Carbon` dependency with the composer.

 ```
 composer require nesbot/carbon